 Once you have your activity list, it’s time to estimate how long each activity will take.

-Well, according to Jan Schiller, making accurate estimates requires a bit more than just figuring out the length of each activity:
+According to Jan Schiller, Partner and Chief Project Officer at Berkshire Consulting LLC, making accurate estimates requires a bit more than just figuring out the length of each activity:

 “The best estimates take both effort and duration into consideration and reflect the allocations of resource(s) performing the tasks.
 Create the estimate yourself if the resource(s) performing the task are not yet available.
 Validate your estimate with those resources when they become available.”

 Generally speaking, you should be able to back up your estimates with knowledge or experience.
-However, estimates can also be based on the conclusions you derive from project assumptions.
+However, estimates can also be based on project assumptions.

 Some of the most commonly used estimation techniques to rely on for this step include: